How to Choose the Right Certified Nursing Assistant Classes near Huntsville Alabama

-The Duties of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Furnishing basic services to patients
+- Furnishing basic care to patients

-- Measuring patient's vital signs
+- Checking patient's vital signs

 - Maintaining a record of patient's health status